Author(s)

 Take these steps to remove water—the faster the better.
 Standing water and excessive moisture in your car can quickly lead to corrosion and mold that result in permanent damage.

-Inspect your oil, gas and other fluids.
-If you notice that water has gotten into the mix, you’ll want to empty and replace the fluids entirely.
+Inspect your oil, gas, and other fluids.
+If you notice that water has gotten into the mix, empty and replace the fluids entirely.
 Contact a mechanic for a further inspection and do not start your car.
-In this case you’ll want to have a mechanic visit you on site or have your car towed or shipped to their location.
+In this case, you’ll want to have a mechanic visit you on site or have your car towed or shipped to their location.

-Water damage can affect nearly every part of your vehicle and many of the electronic components and accessories are especially vulnerable to excessive moisture.
-Test your lights, stereo, windows, turn signals, locks and anything else that relies on battery or electric power to operate.
-Pay close attention to how your brakes, steering, clutch and other mechanical parts are performing too.
-If anything seems out of the ordinary or isn’t functioning properly, you’ll want to have it repaired by a professional.
+Water damage can affect nearly every part of your vehicle, and many of the electronic components and accessories are especially vulnerable to excessive moisture.
+Test your lights, stereo, windows, turn signals, locks, and anything else that relies on battery or electric power.
+If anything seems out of the ordinary or isn’t functioning properly, it’s a good idea to have it inspected and repaired by a professional.

 Vehicle damage caused by flooding

-When a car, truck, van or other personal vehicle is in a flood, various cosmetic and mechanical damage can occur, including:
+When a car, truck, van, or other vehicle is in a flood, various cosmetic and mechanical damage can occur, including:

-• Mold growth inside around seats and other soft areas
+- Mold growth inside and around seats and other soft areas

-These effects, when not handled properly, can be detrimental and worsen over time.
+When not handled properly, these effects can be detrimental and worsen over time.
 They can even become dangerous for you and others who drive or ride in your car.

 Repair options for a flood-damaged car

 Depending on the type and extent of the damage, consider your options.
-Cosmetic issues are relatively easy and cheap to resolve, while problems with electrical fixtures or the engine are much more extensive and expensive.
+Cosmetic issues are relatively easy and cheap to resolve.
+However, problems with electrical fixtures or the engine can be much more complex and expensive.
 Virtually any destruction done to your vehicle can be fixed—it’s up to you to determine whether it’s worth the cost.

-If the damage is minor, you can choose to bring the vehicle to a mechanic to have it repaired.
+If the damage is minor, you can choose to bring the vehicle into a mechanic to have it repaired.
 Look at your insurance policy as well to determine how much of a repair will be covered.
-Without insurance, more severe damage may rack up a bill in the thousands or even tens of thousands of dollars to fix, so it may be time to sell the damaged vehicle for parts and purchase a new or used car.
+Without insurance, more severe damage may rack up a bill in the thousands or even tens of thousands of dollars to fix.
+In that case,it may be time to sell the damaged vehicle for parts and purchase a new or used car.
 If you choose to go that route and sell your car to a salvage yard, keep these tips in mind:

-• Since the car is damaged, you will likely sell it for significantly less than you originally paid for it.
+- Since the car is damaged, it will likely sell for significantly less than you originally paid for it.
+It’s still a good idea to get an appraisal so you can get an accurate valuation.

 Can a flooded car be fixed?

 Depending on the extent of the flooding and how quickly you take action, a flooded car can be repaired.
-Remove any water from the car as soon as you can, do not start the engine and have a professional mechanic assess the damage.
+Do not start the engine, remove any water from the car as soon as you can , and have a professional mechanic assess the damage.

 How long will a flooded car last?